alan-sanchez/julia-ros-examples/README.md

 # Julia ROS Examples 🚀

 This repository shows examples in how to integrate Julia with the Robot Operating System (ROS) using the [RobotOS.jl](https://github.com/jdlangs/RobotOS.jl) package.
+This work is references the [Tutorial](https://github.com/mattborghi/ros-julia-examples) from `mattborghi`.

 ## Setup & Installation